Spreading of droplets under various gravitational accelerations: Specifications

-Since the arc length of the path described by the wiper blade on the glass substrate increases with increasing distance to the center of rotation, the area on the substrate that needs to be covered by each segment of the wiper also increases with radial position.
-To better homogeneize the amount of material spread on the substrate, the multi-nozzle was designed to deposit a radially varying amount of fluid (less on the inside, more towards the outside of the rotary stage).
+The full pre-wetting procedure takes approximately \SI{1.4}{\s} and is executed after the hypergravity phase of the capsule launch.
+A sequence of snapshots is shown in Figure~\ref{fig:prewet_photos_seq}: initially, the rotary stage is positioned such that the inner tip of the blade is in front of the edge of the substrate, ensuring that fluid is spread over the entire glass surface.
+Given that the arc length of the path described by the wiper blade on the glass substrate increases with increasing distance to the center of rotation, the area on the substrate that needs to be covered by each segment of the wiper also increases with radial position.
+To homogenize the amount of material spread on the substrate, the multi-nozzle is designed to deposit a radially varying amount of fluid (less on the inner radius, more on the outer radius of the rotary stage) by having increasingly large outlets towards the outer radius (see Fig.~\ref{fig:pre-wetting-mechanism}b).

-The homogeneity of the precursor layer depends on multiple factors, including the rheology of the pre-wetting material, the timing and speed of successive events (e.g., onset of deposition of pre-wetting fluid and rotation of the rotary stage), the angle between the multi-nozzle and the glass substrate, and the quantity of material deposited by the multi-nozzle.
+The homogeneity of the fluid layer depends on multiple factors, including the rheology of the material deposited, the timing and speed of successive events (e.g., onset of deposition of pre-wetting fluid and rotation of the rotary stage), the angle between the wiper and the glass substrate, and the quantity of material deposited by the multi-nozzle.
+The parameters used for pre-wetting are the following: extrusion flow rate of \SI{4.2}{\milli\liter\per\second}, rotary stage rotation speed of \SI{101}{\degree\per\second}, wiper angle of \SI{45}{\degree} and multi-nozzle internal channel geometry as shown in Fig.~\ref{fig:pre-wetting-mechanism}b.

-The homogeneity of the layer was tested on an exemplary viscous fluid by \gls{oct} in the lab, and was assessed by visual inspection through GoPro video recordings for the flight campaigns.